 Alternate dispute resolution was first catered online in 1998 in the United States of America and Canada.
 To give a background, ODR was developed in three phases.
 Till 1995, ODR's growth was restricted in niche areas and specific contexts.
-It was only between 1995 to 1998 in which ODR spiraled by coinciding with the internet boom.
-Post 1998, to quench the demands of the ever-expanding ecommerce market, the idea of autonomous institutional setups for dispute resolution came into Consequently, academic organizations and commercial entities alike poured funds into ODR regulation and founded brand names that we now associate as the leaders in the field like cyber settle and e-resolution.
+It was only between 1995 to1998 in which ODR spiraled by coinciding with the internet boom.
+Post 1998, to quench the demands of the ever-expanding ecommerce market, the idea of autonomous institutional setups for dispute resolution came into existence.
+Consequently, academic non-profit organizations and commercial entities alike poured funds into ODR regulation and founded brand names that we now associate as the leaders in the field like cyber settle and e-resolution.